 Quite often, people don’t think of sports as a hobby.
 However, if the particular sport is performed at an amateur level, then it can be considered as such.
 Being an amateur sports participant means the athlete does not receive any kind of payment for their sporting activities.

 Choosing a Sport for a Hobby

 There are some great advantages to choosing a sport as a hobby.
-Most importantly, it allows the player to get some exercise whilst enjoying their favoured pastime.
+Most importantly, it allows the player to get some exercise whilst enjoying their favorite pastime.
 Quite often, those that are into other types of hobbies do not get enough proper exercise.
 So, it means they have to take extra time out for physical activity.
 A sports hobby has a two in one advantage.
-It is fulfilling a leisure need with the sport itself, while giving the necessary exercise for a healthy lifestyle.
+It is fulfilling a leisure need with the sport itself while giving the necessary exercise for a healthy lifestyle.

 Planning the Time for a Sports Hobby

-One of the main differences with sports hobbies is that participation has to be fairly consistent.
+One of the main differences between sports hobbies is that participation has to be fairly consistent.
 Partaking in sports requires the development of skills.
 Other types of hobbies can be learned at a much slower pace and the skills can be developed over time.

 Team or Individual Sports

-Another choice has to be made whether to enter into a single sports activity, such as tennis, or join a team game, like baseball or hockey.
+Another choice has to be made whether to enter into a single sports activity, such as tennis or join a team game, like baseball or hockey.
 Team sports demand a bit more of a commitment, as the players have to take into consideration the schedules of other team members.
 Whereas with single sports, if the participant wants to withdraw from an event, they are not affecting a team.